drondeseries/pseuplex/README.md

 Inspired by [Replex](https://github.com/lostb1t/replex)

-This project is still very much a WIP and it is not recommended to enable remote access yet.
+This project is still very much a WIP.
+While I've tried to do my due diligence in terms of security ([middleware](src/plex/requesthandling.ts#L77) prevents unauthorized requests from tokens not listed in the shared account list), I'm really the only contributor right now.
+Use at your own risk.

 **Note: Some functionality may be broken in the new mobile apps**